 If you are a trademark owner and you believe in good faith that any content on our Services or infringes on your trademark rights, please send our Designated Agent a written notice of such infringement.
 Your notice must include:

 - Identification of the trademark(s) claimed to have been infringed, and, if registered with the United States Patent and Trademark Office or similar foreign entity, the registration number of the mark(s);

 - Identification of the material claimed to be infringing and information sufficient to permit Gradle to locate the material, such as the specific URL where the trademark appears on the Services;

 - A statement that the complaining party has a good faith belief that use of the trademark in the manner complained of is an infringement of the rights granted under United States and/or foreign trademark law;

-- under penalty of perjury, that the complaining party is authorized to act on behalf of the owner of the allegedly infringed trademark; and
+- A statement that the information in the notice is accurate, and under penalty of perjury, that the complaining party is authorized to act on behalf of the owner of the allegedly infringed trademark; and

 - A physical or electronic signature of a person authorized to act on behalf of the owner of the trademark that is allegedly infringed.